datasektionen/bawang-content/en/chapter/body.md

 Board
 --------

-The board, or ”D-rektoratet” has the overarching responsibility for everything that happens in the CS chapter.
+The board, or the d-Directorate has the overarching responsibility for everything that happens in the CS chapter.
 They are the bosses, you could say.
 Each member has their share of responsibilities, and they are elected during _SM_, Chapter Meetings.
 Their main task is realizing democratic decisions made by the Chapter.